devops4me/safedb.net/CONTRIBUTING.md

 The gem bump (and release) command bumps up the patch (or major or minor) version, tags the repository, pushes the changes and releases to rubygems.org

+## Specify Safe Data Directory

+The safe keeps its local data by default within `$HOME/.config/safedb` and it can sync to any local or remote git repository so that credentials can be shared between machines and even users.

+However you can change this location during development by setting the environment variable **`SAFEDB_DATA_DIRECTORY`**

 ## Common Development Commands

 These commands will be used frequently while developing the safe.